nikoloco2004/TimbreMind/README.md

   in a fluid.
 - **Accessible CLI** – Generate artwork with a single command and tune parameters such as resolution, grid density, and random seed.
+- **Live visualiser** – A Tkinter screen lets you watch the Perlin field react in real time while the audio plays.

 ## Requirements